usnistgov/ARIAC/wiki/tutorials/automated_evaluation.md

 ### Stopping the competition/containers

-If during your development you need to kill the ARIAC server/competitor containers, you can do so with:
+- If during your development you need to kill the ARIAC server/competitor containers, you can do so with:

 ```
 ./kill_ariac_containers.bash
 ```

-This will kill and remove all ARIAC containers.
+- This will kill and remove all ARIAC containers.

 ### Utilizing the Docker cache to when re-building the competitor system

-By default, runnng `./build_team_system.bash <your_team_name>` will re-build the image from scratch.
+- By default, runnng `./build_team_system.bash <your_team_name>` will re-build the image from scratch.
-During development you may find it useful to call `./prepare_team_system.bash <your_team_name> --use-cache` to re-use already-built image in the Docker cache if appropriate.
+- During development you may find it useful to call `./prepare_team_system.bash <your_team_name> --use-cache` to re-use already-built image in the Docker cache if appropriate.
-However, new versions of packages may have been released since the images in the cache were built, and this will not trigger images to be re-built.
+- However, new versions of packages may have been released since the images in the cache were built, and this will not trigger images to be re-built.
 Therefore you must not use this option when testing your finalized system for submission.

 ### Investigating build issues

-If you are having difficulties installing your team's system with the `prepare_team_system` script, you can open a terminal in a clean competitor container (before the script has been run) and see which commands you need to type manually to get your system installed.
+- If you are having difficulties installing your team's system with the `prepare_team_system` script, you can open a terminal in a clean competitor container (before the script has been run) and see which commands you need to type manually to get your system installed.

 First, run:

 ```
-docker run -it --rm --name ariac-competitor-clean-system ariac/ariac4-competitor-base-melodic:latest
+docker run -it --rm --name ariac-competitor-clean-system zeidk/ariac4-competitor-base-melodic:latest
 ```

-This will start a container with the state immediately before trying to run your `build_team_system` script.
+- This will start a container with the state immediately before trying to run your `build_team_system` script.
-From inside this container, you can type all of the commands you need to install your code (you do not need to use `sudo`), then run `history` to get a list of the commands that you typed: that will be a good starting point for your `build_team_system` script.
+- From inside this container, you can type all of the commands you need to install your code (you do not need to use `sudo`), then run `history` to get a list of the commands that you typed: that will be a good starting point for your `build_team_system` script.
-You may need to modify it slightly e.g. by adding `-y` to commands that otherwise prompt for user input, such as `apt-get install -y ros-melodic-moveit-core`.
+- You may need to modify it slightly e.g. by adding `-y` to commands that otherwise prompt for user input, such as `apt-get install -y ros-melodic-moveit-core`.

 Type `exit` to stop the container.

 ### Investigating the contents of a running competitor container

-Once your team's system has been successfully installed in the competitor container, if you are having difficulties *running* your team's system, you can open a terminal in the container that has your system installed with:
+- Once your team's system has been successfully installed in the competitor container, if you are having difficulties *running* your team's system, you can open a terminal in the container that has your system installed with:

 ```
 docker run -it --rm --name ariac-competitor-system ariac-competitor-<your_team_name>
-# e.g. for example_team:
+# e.g. for ariac_example_team:
-# docker run -it --rm --name ariac-competitor-system ariac-competitor-example_team
+# docker run -it --rm --name ariac-competitor-system ariac-competitor-ariac_example_team
 ```

-Inside the container you can look around with, for example:
+- Inside the container you can look around with, for example:

 ```
 ls ~/my_team_ws
 ```

-Type `exit` to stop the container.
+- Type `exit` to stop the container.

 -------------------------------------------------

 - Wiki | [Home](../../README.md) | [Documentation](../documentation/documentation.md) | [Tutorials](../tutorials/tutorials.md) | [Qualifiers](../qualifiers/qualifier.md) | [Finals](../finals/finals.md)

 -------------------------------------------------